Why bigger superannuation funds aren’t always better

-But is this true for industry superannuation funds?
+Is this true for industry superannuation funds?

 We decided to look into whether it was indeed the case that larger funds have an advantage in economies of scale over smaller funds.
 In particular, we were hoping to find signs of healthy competition in the superannuation marketplace, as competition helps assure us that the industry is appropriately serving the needs and demands of consumers.
 Such competition might take the form of strategic mergers between smaller funds, or attempts by larger funds to advertise their relative efficiency and lure away the members of the smaller funds.